 Idan was also the key figure behind Qoros, Israel Corporation’s joint venture with Chinese auto manufacturer Chery Automobile, to develop the first car made to Western specifications aimed at a domestic Chinese audience.

-The Dutch Charity Lotteries (Dutch Postcode Lottery, BankGiro Lottery, Friends Lottery) give 50% of every ticket sold to good causes in the fields of nature conservation, poverty eradication, human rights and social cohesion (Dutch Postcode Lottery), cultural heritage in the Netherlands (BankGiro Lottery) and health and welfare in the Netherlands (Friends Lottery).
-Over 2011 - thanks to the lotteries’ 3.5 million players – almost €400 million were given away to more than 200 NGOs and cultural institutions in the Netherlands and abroad.
+The Dutch Charity Lotteries (Dutch Postcode Lottery, BankGiro Lottery, Friends Lottery) give 50% of every ticket sold to good causes in the fields of nature conservation, poverty eradication, human rights and social cohesion (Dutch Postcode Lottery), cultural heritage in the Netherlands (BankGiro Lottery), and health and welfare in the Netherlands (Friends Lottery).
 Every year 9 million prizes are given out and a large number of advertising campaigns, television programs and events for lottery participants are produced.
+Thanks to the lotteries’ 3.5 million players in 2011 alone nearly €400 million were given away to more than 200 NGOs and cultural institutions in the Netherlands and abroad.

-Marieke co-initiated, conceptualised and organised the first Postcode Lottery Green Challenge competition in 2007.
-The Green Challenge is an annual worldwide competition for the best green business plan, the award is €500,000.
-To this day, the Green Challenge remains successful.
-It has a high impact not only for green businesses, but also in terms of raising awareness on the potential of green businesses.
+Marieke co-initiated, conceptualized, and organized the first Postcode Lottery Green Challenge competition in 2007.
+The Green Challenge is an annual worldwide competition for the best green business plan, with an award of €500,000.
+To this day, the Green Challenge remains successful, and has a high impact not only directly for the green businesses which win the funds, but also in terms of raising awareness on the potential of green businesses overall.

-In 2009 Marieke was closely involved in introducing the ‘Dream Fund’.
-All beneficiary organisations that receive an annual contribution of the Dutch Postcode Lottery of €1 million or more give 10% of this contribution to this fund.
-With this money (approximately €20 million a year) the lottery challenges these organisations to apply for their dream project: high risk projects with a potentially high impact.
-An example is “A Breakthrough in the fight against AIDS”, the HIV/AIDS treatment as prevention project in Swaziland.
+In 2009 Marieke was closely involved in introducing the ‘Dream Fund.’
+All beneficiary organizations that receive an annual contribution from the Dutch Postcode Lottery of €1 million or more now give 10% of that award to this fund.
+With this money (approximately €20 million a year) the lottery challenges these same organizations to apply for their dream project, which should be a high risk project with a potentially high impact that they might not otherwise be able to launch.
+An example of such a project is “A Breakthrough in the Fight Against AIDS,” which entailed deploying HIV/AIDS treatment through a prevention project in Swaziland.